How US Citizenship may be acquired?

 - A US citizen has to be obedient to the US constitution and other laws of the land.
 The most significant duty of a citizen, which the law provides sanctions for any act of disobedience;

 - A US citizen has to pay accurate taxes owed to the US government.
 He has to pay all the taxes due to the government in the manner provided by law;

-Are you an immigrant and wanting to become a US citizen?
-Find help at http://www.usacitizenships.com or call (888) 940-0044.
+Are you an immigrant and want to become a US citizen?
+Find help at https://www.usacitizenships.com or call (888) 940-0044.
 With USA citizenships, you will have the best US citizenships advice and assistance to your immigration problems.